justinhamilton125/Justin-Hamilton-Maverik_Project_Portfolio/README.md

 - When implementing a model, the user is the end game.
 Once a model is built and performs well, it is most important for the client or user to easily replicate the results they desire by running this model on their own.

 - Collaboration and contribution between data analysts is key.
-Building the right model takes time, so to increase effiency each data analyst can bring their own perspective and talent to the project to meet all the client's needs.
+Building the right model takes time, so to increase efficiency each data analyst can bring their own perspective and talent to the project to meet all the client's needs.
 Projects work best when each individual brings their own strengths and weaknesses, then working together to make an even stronger group result.
 After all, you can't have a feast if every body brings the same dish.